-We offer several levels of service for your saxophone, including everything from playing condition repairs to complete overhauls.
+We offer several levels of service for your saxophone, from playing condition repairs to complete overhauls.
 We fix what the others can’t!

 Plays great!!
 Thanks again.